UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 - 2021-10-26 21:50 - Heavy load on Lustre began.
 We are investigating whether or not this was a job.
 Is currently causing slow filesystem access, and affecting MATLAB loading, git clone and Python import times among others.

+- 2021-10-29 11:50 - We are going to do a failover between servers, then make some changes to the OSSes (object store servers).
+We will prevent new jobs from starting while this is going on and will re-enable them later.
+While the failover is happening, filesystem operations and logins will hang until recovery completes.

 ### Kathleen

 - All systems are working well.